andrewsuzuki/newhaven.bike/doc/plan.md

     - Local: East Rock, West Rock, Maltby Lakes, etc
     - Farther: Rockland, etc
 - **Gear and Maintenance**
-  - Purchasing a bike
-    - Recommendations for different budgets (bsbc for students, devil's gear for 500+ range, etc).
   - Where to fix your bike
     - Bradley Street Bicycle Co-op
       - Open shop hours
       - Classes
     - Bike shops
+  - Purchasing a bike
+    - Recommendations for different budgets (bsbc for students, devil's gear for 500+ range, etc).
+  - Bikes of New Haven (tentative)